 A Chemistry degree can lead to career paths in professions such as medicine, pharmacology, agriculture, chemical engineering, journalism, law, forensic science and biochemistry.

-Chemistry students are highly encouraged to participate in student leadership opportunities such as the Chemistry Club, Chemical Society, undergraduate research, work-study, and community service opportunities.
+Chemistry students are highly encouraged to participate in student leadership opportunities such as the American Chemical Society of Students, undergraduate research, work-study, and community service opportunities.

 Many Chemistry majors seek summer research opportunities after their sophomore year, including with programs sponsored by the National Science Foundation and National Institutes of Health.

-Past students have participated in such programs at NASA and at universities and medical centers throughout the United States.
+Past students have participated in programs at universities, such as Princeton, Duke and Michigan, and medical centers throughout the United States.